 sometimes most times it feels like I roll out of bed…blink…and then the morning is gone.
 I wake up with every intention of getting things done, but before I know it, the day starts slipping through my fingers, and I spend most of my time trying to play catch up, or even worse, I just give up altogether.

 I couple days ago, I reached my breaking point.
 I couldn’t take feeling behind any more.
 I also couldn’t take the dirty bathrooms and neglected laundry that was piling up from not having time to complete my morning list.
 Something had to change.

-I decided to schedule my mornings so I’ll know exactly what I need to do and when I need to do it.
-It has revolutionized my days!
+I decided to schedule my daily morning routine so I’ll know exactly what I need to do and when I need to do it.
+And boy, it has revolutionized my days!